Manager of Cities, Cities Deepening Community

-This led Connor to pursue an action-oriented masters of Public Health and Health systems at the University of Waterloo.
+This led Connor to pursue an action-oriented Masters of Public Health and Health systems at the University of Waterloo.
 His research was focused on understanding how an Indigenous self-government in the Northwest Territories can increase food access through a mobile abattoir.
 In addition, his research critically investigated the use of language within contemporary treaty texts to understand if the local food system is within the jurisdiction of an Indigenous self-government.

-Connor's experiences spans program evaluation, community-based research, food sovereignty and and policy analysis.
+Connor's experiences span program evaluation, community-based research, food sovereignty and policy analysis.
 He believes food insecurity is a symptom of poverty, thus an important piece of the complex puzzle that is poverty to address.
 He is a strong believer that food can be a powerful vehicle to build relationships, develop community and act as a catalyst for social change.